'Shattered' Picks Through The Broken Pieces Of Hillary Clinton's Dream

 Where exactly is the candidate herself in all this messaging mélange?
 Does she have something she really wants to say?
 Everyone agrees she has plans for every policy problem in the world, but voters want to know what's inside you.
 And they also want to know what's in it for them.

 The tone of the Allen-Parnes narrative is unsparing but not unsympathetic, noting campaign flaws and missteps without rue or recrimination.
 Having collaborated on a book-length profile of Clinton in 2014, the authors extended their research and sources for this insider account.
-We can readily imagine them setting out to write a very different book about the first woman president.
+We can readily imagine them setting out to write a very different book about the first female president.

 Instead, the authors often seem to be shaking their heads at the unforced errors, internal squabbles and media scrutiny that did in that dream.
 "Hillary distributed power so broadly that none of her aides or advisors had control of the whole apparatus," they write.

 We learn that campaign manager Robby Mook, the wunderkind whose heart belongs to data, pushes voter modeling and analytics and models, while pinching pennies on everything else.
 He clashes with more senior aides who want to invest in more conventional polling, field organizers and yard signs.
-He also crosses swords with campaign chairman John Podesta, who is twice his age and steeped in official Washington, an intimate advisor to both Clintons and President Obama.
+He also crosses swords with campaign chairman John Podesta, who is twice his age and steeped in official Washington, an intimate adviser to both Clintons and President Barack Obama.

 In Wake Of Clinton's Loss, Pennsylvania Sees More Women Getting Into Politics